dhaveed/vuetify-tdx/README.md

 Task to be done,

 - fix sidebar of dashboard
-- fix sighup page in to resolve the background issue
+- fix signup page in to resolve the background issue
+- fixed header on scroll not available
+- home page css scatters when you return from a route
+- Home page slider
+- product overview tab is not showing content
+- hot sellers slider is not available